Belper Unitarians have a variety of interesting activities in addition to our regular services.

 Beginners and more advanced players welcome.
-7-8 pm alternate Tuesdays as advertised See Belper Ukulele Group Facebook Page)
+7-8.30 pm alternate Tuesdays as advertised (See Belper Ukulele Group Facebook Page)

 Chapel Open Days and Coffee Mornings

 Come and look around our historic chapel.
-INCLUDING: visit catacomb where members of the famous Strutt family were interred.
-These will occur as advertised when we open up after Covid restrictions ease.
+INCLUDING: visit the catacomb where members of the famous Strutt family were interred.
+These will occur as advertised on open days or special occasions.

-The Chapel’s chosen charity for 2020-22 is the Padley Group in Derby, supporting homeless people, and proceeds from our coffee mornings and Harvest Festivals will typically be going to this very deserving cause.
+The Chapel’s chosen charity for 2023-24 is ‘Send a Child to Hucklow’ who fund children from the local area spending a week’s holiday in our residential venue in the Peak District, and proceeds from our coffee mornings and Harvest Festivals will typically be going to this very deserving cause.

-We have, before the pandemic, held various social activities for the congregation e.g. Christmas party, trips to other congregations, days out etc .
+We have held various social activities for the congregation e.g. Christmas party, trips to other congregations, days out etc .
 Also occasional poetry readings and speakers on literature and local history have occurred in the past, together with music concerts and lectures.

-Past charities have also been supported by us: “Send A Child to Hucklow” and The Drop Inn Youth Centre, Belper.
+Past charities have also been supported by us: The Padley Centre, Derby and The Drop Inn Youth Centre, Belper.
 Entertainment fundraisers featured Pete Castle, Chris Preston, Sue MacFarlane and Joe Smith.
 Also Belper Musical Theatre performed “Songs from the Shows” in the chapel in past years.
 More recently we have had an evening of Renaissance singing performed by the West Gallery Quire who sang songs from a recently discovered old songbook unearthed in this very chapel.

 Because of its history and connection to the Strutt family the chapel is an intrinsic part of Belper’s vibrant local heritage scene, now enhanced by being part of the Derwent Valley Mills World Heritage Site, and consequently hosts a number of heritage related events and activities.
 In past years too, the chapel has played a role as a host in the Belper Arts Festival Trail where artists and craftspeople of various disciplines have exhibited and sold their work.